Gatogordo/LocalDatasources/README.md

 Sometimes the solution architect will want to use datasources (don't we want that always?) to enable marketers to use all of Sitecore's features, but some editors find it hard (or just too much work) to create those datasource items.
 So we tried to automate this process for datasources that should not be shared amongst "pages".

 ### How ###
-The solution now consists of 2 parts.
+The solution now consists of 3 parts.

 1. The first part will create the actual datasource item (and the data folder if that does not yet exists - datafolder will be pushed as latest child).
 The template name of the required datasource is used as base for the item name, combined with a number.
 2. A second part will prevent the "Select the associated content" dialog from appearing.
+3. In v2.0 a handler was added that will detect if an item was added from a branch template.
+If so, the code will search for local datasources included in branch items and set the datasource value in the renderings to the newly created items (works only for shared rendering for now).

 More indept information on the code will be available on [https://ggullentops.blogspot.com](https://ggullentops.blogspot.com).